ImanFortin/PLSpectrometer-update/README.md

 3. in spectrometer.py there is a niche bit of code using a decorator, the @property above self.position and again below.
 What this does is allow us to write conditions on the assigning of a value, it really isn't complicated (you don't need to understand decorators) once you know what it does.
 There are good simple examples of the @property online.

 4. threading, in order for our GUI to be responsive and update in real time we have to introduce threads using QThreads, these essentially allow us to do two things at once, the UI on it's own can't be collecting data and updating itself at the same time, so instead we make a thread to collect the data and emit it to the main UI update functions.
+Threads need only be used for long running processes for example a thread is not needed for the recalibrate function since it is near instant, however if you desire a responsive UI that can be interrupted the simplest method I know is QThread.

 # learning resources